Street Medicine

 How Munson Is Helping

-Our community has long been dedicated to addressing these challenges.
-Munson Health is proud to support the Street Medicine Program, a collaboration among:
+Our community, including Munson Healthcare, has long been dedicated to addressing these challenges.
+To ensure healthcare access, Munson is proud to financially support and staff* the Street Medicine Program, which is made possible through collaboration among:

 • Preventive Healthcare: Screenings, blood pressure checks, mental health support, and more.